debug-js/debug/README.md

 ## Usage in child processes

 Due to the way `debug` detects if the output is a TTY or not, colors are not shown in child processes when `stderr` is piped.
-A solution is to pass the `DEBUG_COLORS=1` environment variable to the child process when parent process is a TTY.
+A solution is to pass the `DEBUG_COLORS=1` environment variable to the child process when parent process output is a TTY.
 For example:

 ```javascript